Clash Detection UI#

 Tolerance which was set at the time when clash detection was run.
 For hard clashes, the tolerance is always zero.
 For soft clashes it is non-zero. |

-Contact Depth |
+Max Local Depth |

-[EXPERIMENTAL] Estimated local contact depth.
-It is always positive value. |
+[EXPERIMENTAL] Estimated maximum local depth.
+This is always a positive value. |

 Depth Epsilon |

-Contact Depth Epsilon value which was set at the time when clash detection was run.
+Maximum Local Depth Epsilon value which was set at the time when clash detection was run.
 Epsilon value is used to classify hard clashes vs contact cases. |

 Max Overlaps |